 When you are doubting your dog ownership skills, you may feel very alone.
 There are many other dog owners out there who feel exactly the same!
 Mistakes are made, and we can learn from each other through those situations.
 Here are some simple tips on being a better owner for your dog.

-Groom your dog regularly.
+Go for a mobile dog grooming to groom your dog regularly.
 A dog requires constant grooming to keep his coat in tip top condition.
 Make sure that your dog is completely relaxed before you start the grooming session; this is especially important if he is excitable.
 Keep the session quite short (5 to 10 minutes at most) until he is comfortable with the idea of being groomed.
-Most importantly – be sure to praise him and offer a treat after a successful grooming session!
+Most importantly – be sure to praise him and offer a treat after a successful dog grooming session!

 Take your grown dog to the vet at least once a year.
 The vet will check to see if the dog’s vaccines up to date.
 In addition, the vet will check the dog’s teeth and vital signs.
 If any major health or behavioral issues come up between annual checkups, you should see the vet earlier.